JonasKruckenberg/JonasKruckenberg/README.md

 ### Hi there 👋

+I work on pushing the limits of small and secure app @tauri-apps, Local First Software and peer-to-peer networking.

 <!--
 **JonasKruckenberg/JonasKruckenberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.